zilverline/sequent/docs/docs/concepts/command-handler.md

 end
 ```

-A CommandHandler can of course communicate with mulitple [AggregateRoots](aggregate-root.html).
+A CommandHandler can of course communicate with multiple [AggregateRoots](aggregate-root.html).

 ```ruby
 class UserCommandHandler < Sequent::CommandHandler